neoandrey/python-fstab-config-utility/README.md

 The parsing of yaml files in done with the  help of the pyyaml python module which is listed as one of the application requirements  in the requirements.txt file.

+A default yaml configuration file in the yaml folder is used if no configuration file is given as input and the default output file is etc\fstab file.

 ## Structure of the FSTAB Configuration Utility

 The application consists of 2 main classes: